botworld-wiki/beatburger.github.io/_bots/berserker.md

 commonMat3: "Mini Sensor"
 ---

-### Tips
-Do not underestimate Berserker, he is very tanky and fast.

 ### 'Tank Build' by Hex
 - **ABCAB**

 ### 'Speed Tank' by Hex
 - **BBCBA:** Speedy Brawler Tank with stun.
 Made for speed.

+## Notes

+### Comments
+Not to be underestimated, Berserker could be considered a mix between [Chainer](/Chainer)/[Yanky](/Yanky) and [Bullwark](/Bullwark).
+He's very tanky, has a big burst and charges into enemy bots to tank them away from your squishy bots.
+He also has the fastest movement speed out of all the tanks and highest aDPS, making him a great all-around tank that fits in a lot of team compositions.

+### Tips
+Do not underestimate Berserker, he is very tanky and fast.